 Is A Beach Formed By Erosion Or Depostion?

 There are man-made beaches in the world, however, most of the world’s beaches occurred quite organically.
 There’s a bit of debate on whether or not beaches are formed by erosion or deposition.
-Before that can be directly answered, it is important to know the difference between “erosionOpens in a new tab.” and “depositionOpens in a new tab.“.
+Before that can be directly answered, it is important to know the difference between “erosion” and “deposition“.
 At a glance, the two terms appear interchangeable, and perhaps they are, but they still have a slight difference that sets them apart.

 Erosion is the process in which materials like rock are broken down into smaller particles.
 This is primarily done by wind and water, especially water when it applies to beaches.
 The ocean is an ever-moving body of water that is constantly affecting what it is exposed to.